 5. DLR (Delivery Report)

 The delivery report provides the current status of the SMS that has been sent out.
-Short message service center notifies through a message that the SMS sent from a device has been delivered to the recipient.
+When a message is sent, it first reaches the SMSC which stores it and tries to deliver it.
+Once delivered, the Short Message Service Center or SMSC sends a notification message that the SMS sent from a device has been delivered to the recipient.

 6. Fixed Sender ID